dvonlehman/dash-assert/README.md

 Assert that the two arrays do not intersect based on [`_.intersection`](https://lodash.com/docs#intersection) having a length equal to 0.

 ### assert.noDifferences(array, otherArray)
-Assert that there are no values that appear in one array but not in the other based on [`_.difference`](https://lodash.com/docs#difference).
+Assert that there are no differences between the two arrays based on [`_.difference`](https://lodash.com/docs#difference) having a length of 0.

 ### assert.matchesPattern(value, regex)
 Assert that the value passes a RegExp test.